Drumcree Church: History of the present church

-In 1854, it was decided to build a new church.
+In 1854, the parish decided to build a new church.
 Its foundation stone was laid on Ascension Day, 17 May 1855.
 The church so built is the one that stands today and is on the same site as the former church.
 It was consecrated by the Bishop of Down, Connor and Dromore, Robert Bent Knox, on 28 October 1856.

-The Church of Ireland was disestablished in 1871 and as a result Drumcree lost most of its land, known as the glebe.
+When the Church of Ireland was disestablished in 1871, Drumcree lost most of its land, known as the glebe.

 In 1901 a new burial ground was established on the north side of the church.
 In the following year the Parochial Hall was built.
-A pipe organ was installed in the church in 1907 and a memorial to the Great War was built in 1921.
-A further burial ground known as the Terrace Burial Ground was created on the east side of the church in 1922.
+A pipe organ was installed in the church in 1907, and a memorial to the Great War was built in 1921.
+The following year another burial ground, known as the Terrace Burial Ground, was created on the east side of the church.
 In 1989 a war memorial to commemorate those lost in World War II was erected.
 Then in 1992 major renovation work was carried out to repair the fabric of the building.